vlm-run/vlmrun-hub/README.md

 </table>
 </details>

+### 💡 Motivation

+While vision models like OpenAI’s [GPT-4o](https://openai.com/index/hello-gpt-4o/) and Anthropic’s [Claude Vision](https://www.anthropic.com/claude) excel in exploratory tasks like "chat with images," they often lack practicality for automation and integration, where **strongly-typed**, **validated outputs** are crucial.

+The **Structured Outputs API** (popularized by [GPT-4o](https://openai.com/index/introducing-structured-outputs-in-the-api/), [Gemini](https://ai.google.dev/gemini-api/docs/structured-output)) addresses this by constraining LLMs to return data in precise, strongly-typed formats such as [Pydantic](https://docs.pydantic.dev/latest/) models.
+This eliminates complex parsing and validation, ensuring outputs conform to expected types and structures.
+These schemas can be nested and include complex types like lists and dictionaries, enabling seamless integration with existing systems while leveraging the full capabilities of the model.

 ### 🧰 Why use this hub of pre-defined Pydantic schemas?

 - 📚 **Easy to use:** [Pydantic](https://docs.pydantic.dev/latest/) is a well-understood and battle-tested data model for structured data.